smfarzaneh/abinitio-tutorial/graphene.md

  gG 0
 ```

-The parameter `tpiba_b` means that the K points are defined relative to the primitive vectors of the reciprocal space.
+The parameter `tpiba_b` means that the k points are defined relative to the primitive vectors of the reciprocal space.
 The number of high symmetry points `4` must be listed in the beginning.
 Then the high symmetry points are listed along with a number that determines the number of k points till the next high symmetry point along the k path.
 Therefore, the total number of k points in the above k path is 150.
 Also `gG` stands for the Gamma point.

 Now, to perform the bands calculations, you will need to run the following commands, included in the `run-graphene` file.
 If you have already done the scf and the nscf calculations, you can comment out their corresponding commands.
 The following code executes the bands calculations.
 ```bash